jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

-I like using them so much what when I saw that [Version 4.1](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1/#template-literal-types) of TypeScript added a way of defining type definitions with them i got a bit excited.
+I like using them so much what when I saw that [Version 4.1](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1/#template-literal-types) of TypeScript added a way of defining type definitions with them I got a bit excited.

 As with so many shiny features though
 (like tagged templates still need to find and excuse to use those...)
 I had to wait until I found the right use case.
 But finally I found one: BEM naming conventions!
-Let's hve a look at them in the context of a real use case.
+Let's have a look at them in the context of a real use case.

 ## What are template literals?